Manx

 Verblist

-aa-aase, aa-aght, aa-arm, aa-assphurtee, aachaarjee, aachass, aacheau, aacheimnee, aaçhent, aacherree, aachiadd, aachiangle, aachiartee, aachionnee, aachlann, aachlasht, aachliaght, aachlist, aachloan, aachloie, aachlou, aachluinn, aachoard, aachoip, aachoodee, aachooinee, aachoont, aachouyr, aachreck, aachroo, aachruinnee, aachuirr, aachuirr lesh biljyn, aachum, aachur, aachur er boayrd, aachur magh, aachur-seose, aa-eaisht, aa-eeck, aa-enmys, aa-eysht, aafaillee, aafeysht, aafill, aafoad, aaghaah, aaghaelgee, aagherr, aaghien, aaghlack, aaghlen, aaghooble, aaghooin, aaghooisht, aaghoon, aaghreaght, aaghreesee, aaght, aaghtee, aahaggil, aahaghyr, aa-hayrn, aahayrn, aaheean, aaheel, aaheiy, aahickyree, aahilg, aahiow, aahirr, aahoshee, aahrog, aahuitt, aa-insh, aalettyree, aalhaih, aalheim, aalhieen, aaline, aaloayr, aalught, aaniartee, aanoagh, aa-oanluck, aa-oardee, aa-oshil, aapheint, aaphlaastree, aaphoint, aaphoos, aaphrent, aaraa, aareagh, aareayrt, aareih, aareir, aarheynn, aarlee, aaronsee, aascellee, aascreeu, aase, aasmooinee, aavaih, aavannee, aavenn, aavioee, aavolg, aavooadee, aawhaal, aayarrooee, aayean, aayeeill, aayeshee, aayesheenee, aayiar, aayioold, aa-ymmyrk magh, abbyr, accan, agglee, amylt, anchoodee, ard-cheimnee, ardveeinee, ard-voyl, arm, arree, assphurtee, baase y gheddyn, bagh, bannee, basht, beagh, behr, beihll, bioee, bioyree, bluckanee, boallee, bochil, bred, bree, brie, brish, broaçh, broie, brynneragh, bun-ronsee, bun-towshanee, caddil, cagg, caghlaa, cam, cammee, ceaghil, ceau, çhaggil, çhent, çherraghtyn, çhionn, çhionnraa, çhiow, çhymnee, çhymsee, çhyndaa, clann, clasht, cleayn, cluin, coad, coagyr, coamree, co-chass, co-cheaghil, co-cheimnee, cochiangle, cochiartee, co-chleayn, co-choad, co-choard, co-choe, cochorpee, co-chruinnee, co-chum, co-earroo, co-eignee, co-ennee, cogheirr, cogherjaghey, coghlass, co-ghleck, co-ghleiy, co-ghloo, coghrees, co-haah, cohaggloo, cohaghyn, cohaghyr, coheeyn, co-hiauill, cohionn, cohirr, co-hiu, co-hoie, cohoilshee, co-hooyl, co-hoyrt, cohuitt, co-hym, co-leayst, colheie, colhiant, coloayr, co-niartee, co-niem, co-oardee, co-obbree, coodee, cooilleen, cooinee, coonyr, co-oolee, co-reggyr, co-reih, co-rheynn, co-screeu, co-seiy, co-smooinee, co-soie, co-streeu, costrep, co-unnanee, co-ushtee, co-veagh, covenn, covest, covial, co-voir, covuill, co-whingee, co-yarrooee, co-ymmyrk, coyrlee, craa, craisht, creck, cred, creid, creoi, crogh, croo, crosh, croym, cryss, cubbyl, cuirr, cullyr, cum, cumree, cur, cur ayns kishtey, cur ayns pryssoon, cur er boayrd, cur mysh, daah, daunse, dein, dell, dobberan, dolt, doltee, doo, dooin, dooisht, doon, draght, eaisht, ee, eeck, eh y ve er, enmys, entreil, faag, faast, faik, faill, fann, feayree, fee, fend, fenee, fiogh, foad, focklee, fo-eagree, fo-hoie, fo-lhie, folmee, fo-screeu, foshil, fo-vroie, fow, fow magh, fow marish, fo-yial, freggyr, fuaill, fuinn, gaal-vroie, gear, gial, giallee, giar, gien, gioot, glass, gleash, glen, gloas, gloyr, gormee, gorrymee, gow, graih y ve ec er, grees, greigh, gurn, hed, hie, imman, immee, injillee, insh, irree, iu, jaagh, jarg, jarrood, jarrooee, jean, jean shliawin, jeeagh, jerk, keck, keimnee, kerree, kiangle, kiare, kiartee, kiaull, kionnee, kiunee, laad, labree, laccal, lettyree, lhaih, lheegh, lheie, lhiant, lhie, lhoob, lieh-vroie, livrey, loayr, losht, low, lught, meechoard, mee-lettyr, meelhaih, meelow, meephreiseil, meephrios, meephrise, mill, moll, mooadee, moogh, moon, moyl, neuchiangle, neuchliaght, neuchoamree, neuchoard, neuchosoyl, neuchrosh, neuchryss, neufee, neufill, neughaa, neughloas, neughreigh, neuhaagh, neuhiyree, neulaad, neulheiltee, neulhig, neulow, neulught, neunhee, neuoltee, neupheesh, neureagh, neureggyrt, neurio, neuskiogh, neuvioyree, neuyunt, niee, noi-oardee, oainjeree, oanluck, oard, oardee, obb, obbree, paag, pagg, plaastree, point, poose, preaçh, prios, pryssoonee, raad, ragh, reihys, rey y gheddyn rish, rheynn, rink, rio, ro-hiow, roie, roie-hoie, ronsee, roost, rosh, rub, rug, sannish, scolt, screeb, screeu, sharmanee, shass, sheel, sheeyn, shelg, shiauill, shirg, shirr, shooyl, siyree, skeab, skeayl, slaanee, sloat, slug, smarr, smooinee, snaue, sneeu, soar, soie, soilshee, sollee, sonnish, soo, soylee, speeid, speein, speiy, spoiy, strep, stroie, stroo, sunt, sur-hiow, symn, taal, taghyr, tar, tar er-ash, tar lesh, tar ny quail, tayrn, teih, teiy, toghtan, toig, toill, toshee, towl, traast, traie, tree-rheynn, trein, troailt, trog, trooid, tuck, tuitt, uillinee, ushtee, valse, vulcaanee, walk, whaal, yl-ree, ym-lanee, ym-loayr, ymmyd, ymmyrk, ym-obbree, ym-skeayl, yn-fill, yn-heel, ynsee.
+aa-aase, aa-aght, aa-arm, aa-assphurtee, aachaarjee, aachass, aacheau, aacheimnee, aaçhent, aacherree, aachiadd, aachiangle, aachiartee, aachionnee, aachlann, aachlasht, aachliaght, aachlist, aachloan, aachloie, aachlou, aachluinn, aachoard, aachoip, aachoodee, aachooinee, aachoont, aachouyr, aachreck, aachroo, aachruinnee, aachuirr, aachuirr lesh biljyn, aachum, aachur, aachur er boayrd, aachur magh, aachur-seose, aa-eaisht, aa-eeck, aa-enmys, aa-eysht, aafaillee, aafeysht, aafill, aafoad, aaghaah, aaghaelgee, aagherr, aaghien, aaghlack, aaghlen, aaghooble, aaghooin, aaghooisht, aaghoon, aaghreaght, aaghreesee, aaght, aaghtee, aahaggil, aahaghyr, aa-hayrn, aahayrn, aaheean, aaheel, aaheiy, aahickyree, aahilg, aahiow, aahirr, aahoshee, aahrog, aahuitt, aa-insh, aalettyree, aalhaih, aalheim, aalhieen, aaline, aaloayr, aalught, aaniartee, aanoagh, aa-oanluck, aa-oardee, aa-oshil, aapheint, aaphlaastree, aaphoint, aaphoos, aaphrent, aaraa, aareagh, aareayrt, aareih, aareir, aarheynn, aarlee, aaronsee, aascellee, aascreeu, aase, aasmooinee, aavaih, aavannee, aavenn, aavioee, aavolg, aavooadee, aawhaal, aayarrooee, aayean, aayeeill, aayeshee, aayesheenee, aayiar, aayioold, aa-ymmyrk magh, abbyr, accan, agglee, amylt, anchoodee, ard-cheimnee, ardveeinee, ard-voyl, arm, arree, assphurtee, baase y gheddyn, bagh, bannee, basht, beagh, behr, beihll, bioee, bioyree, bluckanee, boallee, bochil, bred, bree, brie, brish, broaçh, broie, brynneragh, bun-ronsee, bun-towshanee, caddil, cagg, caghlaa, caign, cam, cammee, ceaghil, ceau, çhaggil, çhent, çherraghtyn, çhionn, çhionnraa, çhiow, çhymnee, çhymsee, çhyndaa, clann, clasht, cleayn, cluin, coad, coagyr, coamree, co-chass, co-cheaghil, co-cheimnee, cochiangle, cochiartee, co-chleayn, co-choad, co-choard, co-choe, cochorpee, co-chruinnee, co-chum, co-earroo, co-eignee, co-ennee, cogheirr, cogherjaghey, coghlass, co-ghleck, co-ghleiy, co-ghloo, coghrees, co-haah, cohaggloo, cohaghyn, cohaghyr, coheeyn, co-hiauill, cohionn, cohirr, co-hiu, co-hoie, cohoilshee, co-hooyl, co-hoyrt, cohuitt, co-hym, co-leayst, colheie, colhiant, coloayr, co-niartee, co-niem, co-oardee, co-obbree, coodee, cooilleen, cooinee, coonyr, co-oolee, co-reggyr, co-reih, co-rheynn, co-screeu, co-seiy, co-smooinee, co-soie, co-streeu, costrep, co-unnanee, co-ushtee, co-veagh, covenn, covest, covial, co-voir, covuill, co-whingee, co-yarrooee, co-ymmyrk, coyrlee, craa, craisht, creck, cred, creid, creoi, crogh, croo, crosh, croym, cryss, cubbyl, cuirr, cullyr, cum, cumree, cur, cur ayns kishtey, cur ayns pryssoon, cur er boayrd, cur mysh, daah, daunse, dein, dell, dobberan, dolt, doltee, doo, dooin, dooisht, doon, draght, eaisht, ee, eeck, eh y ve er, enmys, entreil, faag, faast, faik, faill, fann, feayree, fee, fend, fenee, fiogh, foad, focklee, fo-eagree, fo-hoie, fo-lhie, folmee, fo-screeu, foshil, fo-vroie, fow, fow magh, fow marish, fo-yial, freggyr, fuaill, fuinn, gaal-vroie, gear, gial, giallee, giar, gien, gioot, glass, gleash, glen, gloas, gloyr, gormee, gorrymee, gow, graih y ve ec er, grees, greigh, gurn, hed, hie, imman, immee, injillee, insh, irree, iu, jaagh, jarg, jarrood, jarrooee, jean, jean shliawin, jeeagh, jerk, keck, keimnee, kerree, kiangle, kiare, kiartee, kiaull, kionnee, kiunee, laad, labree, laccal, leih, lettyree, lhaih, lheegh, lheie, lhiant, lhie, lhoob, lieh-vroie, livrey, loayr, losht, low, lught, meechoard, mee-lettyr, meelhaih, meelow, meephreiseil, meephrios, meephrise, mill, moll, mooadee, moogh, moon, moyl, neuchiangle, neuchliaght, neuchoamree, neuchoard, neuchosoyl, neuchrosh, neuchryss, neufee, neufill, neughaa, neughloas, neughreigh, neuhaagh, neuhiyree, neulaad, neulheiltee, neulhig, neulow, neulught, neunhee, neuoltee, neupheesh, neureagh, neureggyrt, neurio, neuskiogh, neuvioyree, neuyunt, niee, noi-oardee, oainjeree, oanluck, oard, oardee, obb, obbree, paag, pagg, plaastree, point, poose, preaçh, prios, pryssoonee, raad, ragh, reihys, rey y gheddyn rish, rheynn, rink, rio, ro-hiow, roie, roie-hoie, ronsee, roost, rosh, rub, rug, sannish, scolt, screeb, screeu, sharmanee, shass, sheel, sheeyn, shelg, shiauill, shirg, shirr, shooyl, siyree, skeab, skeayl, slaanee, sloat, slug, smarr, smooinee, snaue, sneeu, soar, soie, soilshee, sollee, sonnish, soo, soylee, speeid, speein, speiy, spoiy, strep, stroie, stroo, sunt, sur-hiow, symn, taal, taghyr, tar, tar er-ash, tar lesh, tar ny quail, tayrn, teih, teiy, theinniu, toghtan, toig, toill, toshee, towl, traast, traaue, traie, tree-rheynn, trein, troailt, trog, trooid, tuck, tuitt, uillinee, ushtee, valse, vulcaanee, walk, whaal, yl-ree, ym-lanee, ym-loayr, ymmyd, ymmyrk, ym-obbree, ym-skeayl, yn-fill, yn-heel, ynsee.

 References